Device Design Guidelines: Designing Successful Apps

 10 UI Design Guidelines

-Although, iOS and Android have their own device design guidelines, there are some general guidelines every designer should be taking advantage of no matter what device the app will be running on.
-Jakob Nielson, a prominent web usability consultant, and Rolf Molich, a renowned usability expert, outlined 10 UI design guidelines that can be easy for any UI/UX designer to follow.
+Although, iOS and Android have their own device design guidelines, there are some general guidelines every designer should be taking advantage of no matter what device the app will be running.
+Jakob Nelson, a prominent web usability consultant, and Rolf Molich, a renowned usability expert, outlined 10 UI design guidelines that can be easy for any UI/UX designer to follow.

 1. Visibility of System Status